Akuli/python-tutorial/using-functions.md

 >>>
 ```

-If you still have trouble understanding functions, feel free to come to a good Python IRC channel like [#python](https://kiwiirc.com/client/irc.freenode.net/#python), [##python-friendly](https://kiwiirc.com/client/irc.freenode.net/##python-friendly) or [##learnpython](https://kiwiirc.com/client/irc.freenode.net/##learnpython).
-There will be plenty of skilled people ready to help you.
-Just ask your question nicely and be patient.

 You can also pass multiple parameters separated with commas.
 The print function will add spaces between them.

 ```py